stratisproject/staking-launchpad/README.md

 ## Launchpad translation

-As part of the [ethereum.org Translation Program](https://ethereum.org/en/contributing/translation-program), our community of translators is also working on translating the Ethereum Staking Launchpad.
+As part of the [ethereum.org Translation Program](https://ethereum.org/en/contributing/translation-program), our community of translators is also working on translating the Stratis Staking Launchpad.

 If you are interested in getting involved and helping with the translations, please [visit the project in Crowdin](https://crowdin.com/project/launchpad-translation).

 After joining the project, you can start translating by opening your desired language from the language list.
-If your language isn't available, please reach out to Ethereum.org Team on Crowdin or [open an issue](https://github.com/ethereum/staking-launchpad/issues/new) to request adding a new language for translation.
+If your language isn't available, please reach out to Stratis.org Team on Crowdin or [open an issue](https://github.com/ethereum/staking-launchpad/issues/new) to request adding a new language for translation.

 Detailed information on using Crowdin is available in the [Crowdin Online Editor documentation](https://support.crowdin.com/online-editor/).